faubulous/mentor-vscode/README.md

   - Creates an index of all ontologies in the workspace
   - Find all references to a subject in the workspace
   - Provides code lenses that show reference statistics for a subject
-- **Ontology Tree**
+- **Definitions Tree**
+  - Showing the definitions in RDFS or OWL ontologies
+    - Ontologies
+    - Classes
+    - Properties
+    - Individuals
-  - Showing definitions of classes, properties and individuals
+  - Showing the definitions in SKOS thesauri
+    - Concept Schemes
+    - Concepts
+    - Collections
+  - Grouping of definitions by concept scheme, ontology or `rdfs:isDefinedBy`
   - Quickly jump to definitions
   - RDFS and limited OWL reasoning
   - Find all references in the current document